eSIM for Indonesia: What Actually Works in 2026

 Is Holafly really unlimited in Indonesia?

 No. Holafly’s Indonesia “unlimited” plans throttle after a daily Fair Usage Policy threshold.
 The exact daily limit is not published anywhere on Holafly’s website — community reports indicate roughly 2–3 GB per day before throttling, but the number varies by destination and is never stated at checkout.
-Tethering is separately capped at 500 MB or 1 GB per day depending on plan.
+Tethering is separately capped at 1 GB per day.
 For predictable speed, a fixed 5–10 GB plan from Travelsim Asia or Nomad outperforms Holafly’s undisclosed unlimited.

 Which carrier has the best Indonesia coverage?